 Churches Together in West Wight (CTWW) was set up 30 years ago with the aim of being a more effective work force than single churches in promoting the work of the Gospel.
 As a single Christian group, sharing ideas, finance and human resources many ambitious projects have been made possible.
 CTWW is self supporting.
 Group organised activities help both the Christian people of the area to grow in faith and informs others of what Christianity has to offer.
 All fundraising undertaken is for charitable giving.
 CTWW supports charities locally, nationally and internationally.

-The Nine West Wight Churches
+The Ten West Wight Churches

 CLICK on the thumbnails to see a larger picture.